ashwinkumarsaveethaofficial/Software-Testing-Laboratory/EXP2.md

 ### Result:
-Thus, we have installed pytest, implemented and executed a parameterized addition program and the output is verified successfully.
+Thus, the python program for addition is tested using pytest and executed and output is verified successfully.